Can media pluralism be harmful to news quality? (Submitted)

-Two stylized facts characterize the Internet: a great diversity of news sources and the proliferation of disinformation.
-I study a model of information design that connects these observations.
-I show that competition between news sources with opposite biases reduces information quality when news consumers have limited attention.
-The reason is the endogenous formation of echo chambers.
-The standard narrative is that echo chambers arise because news consumers exhibit confirmation bias.
+I study a Bayesian persuasion model that connects two stylized facts characterizing the Internet: a great diversity of news sources and the proliferation of disinformation.
+I show that competition between news sources with opposite biases reduces information quality when news consumers have limited attention because of the endogenous formation of echo chambers.
+According to the standard narrative, echo chambers arise because news consumers exhibit confirmation bias.
 I show that even unbiased and rational news consumers devote their limited attention to like-minded news sources in equilibrium.
 Confirmation bias thus arises endogenously because news sources have no incentive to provide valuable information.
-I show that the presence of many news sources and the widespread existence of misleading news are concurrent.

 This paper examines the issue of product compatibility in an oligopoly with three multi-product firms.
 Whereas most of the existing literature focuses on the extreme cases of full compatibility or full incompatibility, we look at asymmetric settings in which some firms make their products compatible with a standard technology and others do not.
 Our analysis reveals each firm’s individual incentive to adopt the standard, and allows to study a two-stage game in which first each firm chooses its technological regime (compatibility or incompatibility), then price competition occurs given the regime each firm has selected at stage one.
 When firms are ex ante symmetric, we find that for each firm, compatibility weakly dominates incompatibility.
 In a setting in which a firm’s products have higher quality than its rivals’ products, individual incentives to make products incompatible emerge, first for the firm with higher quality products, then also for the other firms, as the quality difference increases.
 This paper sheds lights on markets in which some firms adopt the standard technology but other firms use proprietary systems.